nelenivy/topo_metrics/README.md

+# Topological Metric for Unsupervised Embedding Quality Evaluation
 ## Overview
-This repository supports experimental investigation of unsupervised embedding metrics, emphasizing topological measures, applied to financial and recommender system datasets.
-It facilitates parameter grid search and results aggregation for metric evaluation in complex analytic setups.
+This repository contains the experiments for the article "Topological Metric for Unsupervised Embedding Quality Evaluation."
+It enables an experimental investigation of unsupervised embedding metrics, with a focus on topological metrics applied to financial and recommender system datasets.
+The repository supports parameter grid search, epoch selection, and results aggregation for metric evaluation across various configurations.

 ## Main Entry Points

-- **sample_frac_results_all.ipynb**
-  Notebook for aggregation and analysis of experimental results in the financial analytics context, enabling comprehensive metric comparison.

 - **recsys_challenge/gru/run.sh**
   Script to execute parameter grid search experiments for the recommender system challenge using GRU model settings.